Understanding Home Inspection Costs in BC

 What is a Home Inspection?

 In British Columbia, the government regulates the home inspection industry by requiring all inspectors to be educated, trained, and licensed.
-The Consumer Protection Act serves as a framework for controlling how inspectors work, while providing some protection to their clients.
+The Consumer Protection Act serves as a framework for controlling how inspectors work, while providing some protection to property inspectors and their clients.
 This ensures the consumer has some rights regarding the inspection and demands a base level of quality across all potential inspectors you may choose to work with.
 Much like Realtors, all inspectors are required to carry Errors & Omissions Coverage.

 A home inspection is typically requested by a buyer when considering purchasing some sort of property, although it is not required to close a real estate deal.
 Generally, it is recommended as a way of identifying current or potential issues, although it is by no means a guarantee that a problem exists or may exist in the future.

 LoyalHomes previously reported on the differences between an Appraisal and a Home Inspection here and identified some key areas of focus for an inspection report: Real Estate Apprasial vs. Home Inspection: What's the Difference?

 - Foundation and structural systems

 - Floors and ceilings

 - Built-in appliances